-We will send this paper to Mr. Burinskii.
-If he - or others - would take up this suggestion and show that it can be done, Mr. Burinskii should probably be considered for the next Nobel Prize.
-As for us - amateur physicists - we would be happy to document the story.
-(3)
+remaining corrections.
+Mr. Burinskii should probably be considered for the next Nobel Prize.
+As for me - an amateur physicist - I'll be quite happy to document the unfolding story.

-X. The fine-structure constant and the fine structure
+XI.
+The fine-structure constant and the fine structure

 We should now explain the final and last meaning of the fine-structure constant - the one that gave it its name!
 Why is that the fine-structure constant explains the fine structure of the hydrogen spectrum?
 However, because this is actually a topic that is well covered in standard physics textbooks - we will, effectively, refer the reader to such physics textbooks.
 He or she should, by now, be able to apply the knowledge gained here to translate the quantum-mechanical explanation into something that is not-somysterious as physicists and popular writers want us to believe.